How To Combat Shoplifting, Employee Theft, and 5-Finger Discounts

 Shoplifting and employee theft are rising; they make up what retailers call "shrink."

-Loss prevention is a broad category used to encompass disappearing merchandise from shoplifting customers and employees not ringing up merch correctly, not checking invoices to packing lists, and giving their employee discounts to friends and family, plus transfers that are sent to another store but never taken out of the original store's inventory.
+Loss prevention is a broad category that encompasses merchandise disappearing from shoplifting customers and employees who do not ring up merch correctly, do not check invoices or packing lists, and give their employee discounts to friends and family.
+It also includes transfers sent to another store but never removed from the original store's inventory.

 And shoplifting is making the news in densely populated urban locations.
-Walgreens (WBA) , for example, has taken to chaining up some of the high-interest items it sees stolen in cities like San Francisco.
-The drugstore also launched a 2023 program whereby only two aisles of essentials are available for in-person shopping, and you order the rest via a kiosk and wait for an employee to bring you the items.
+Walgreens, for example, has chained up some of the high-interest items it sees stolen in cities like San Francisco.
+The drugstore also launched a program whereby only two aisles of essentials are available for in-person shopping, and you order the rest via a kiosk and wait for an employee to bring you the items.

 But you can't just lock up your whole store, or you'll flood online retailers with your customers.